Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets

-We concatenate the code snippet $c$ and traceback $t$ (``\emph{code}'' and ``\emph{error}'' fields in \dataset) to form a query $q = [c, t]$.
-Most such queries are longer than the maximum input length (either 256 or 512 tokens in our experiments).
-A common way to deal with this issue is to keep only the beginning of the query, but in our case the end of a traceback usually contains crucial information such as error identifiers and human-written meaningful error descriptions while the middle is usually a list of calls that contributes little to error analysis.
-Therefore, we remove tokens from the middle rather than the end, leaving equal number of tokens at the beginning and end (128 or 256 each depending on the max length) and removing the rest.
+\textbf{Data preprocessing and training setup}.
+We concatenate the code snippet $c$ and traceback $t$ (``\emph{code}'' and ``\emph{error}'' fields) to form a query $q = [c, t]$.
+Queries are often longer than maximum input length (256 or 512 tokens), and since the end of a traceback usually contains crucial information such as error identifiers and meaningful error descriptions, we remove tokens from the middle rather than the end, leaving equal number of tokens at the beginning and end.
 Text documents are truncated to (the first) 256 or 512 tokens.
 In \dataset, documents are represented as question title, question body, and accepted answer (``\emph{title}'', ``\emph{body}'', and ``\emph{best\_answer}'' fields).
-Queries were extracted from post bodies, therefore we cannot use them in the ``\emph{body}'' field in the training set because it would lead to overfitting.
-To handle this issue, during training the post body was removed from a document representation, effectively leaving the model with ``\emph{title}'' and ``\emph{best\_answer}'' fields for a document.
-During evaluation, we use the ``\emph{body}'' field as well, since now there is no issue with leaking the answer, and the ``\emph{body}'' field may, of course, be very informative.
+Since queries were extracted from post bodies, we cannot use them in the ``\emph{body}'' field in the training set, so the post body was removed from a document representation during training, leaving the model with ``\emph{title}'' and ``\emph{best\_answer}'' fields for a document.
+In evaluation, we use the ``\emph{body}'' field as well since now there is no issue with leaking the answer.